Karen Kutish

 Karen is an associate of the Sisters of Mercy and through this organization has been active in outreach regarding ecological issues, education, and poverty in her community.

-She has been married since 1992 and has two wonderful sons, Russell and Vaughn.
+She is married and has sons, Russell and Vaughn.